Bell Helicopter Crashes

 - September 2, 1992, a Bell 206L3 LongRanger medical helicopter from San Juan Medical Center in Farmington, New Mexico, leased by the hospital from Air Methods Corp. crashed northeast of Durango, Colorado while attempting to rescue a hiker who had suffered a stroke (three people were seriously injured).

 - July 22, 1991, a Bell 206B JetRanger, operated by Intermountain Air Service, was on a scenic sightseeing tour of Mt.
 St. Helens when the aircraft turned to view a herd of elk in a dry river bed and crashed.
 (We represented two passengers injured in that accident.)

 - June 22, 1976, a Hanson Aviation, Inc., chartered Bell 206B JetRanger helicopter, carrying film producers and photographers scouting locations for a Kodak commercial, crashed and burned near Bishop, California.
 Two people were seriously injured and two were killed.
 (Ron Goldman tried this case before joining Baum Hedlund, obtaining a plaintiffs jury verdict in Gradus vs. Hanson Aviation, Inc., 1984)

 Contact Us for Help Pursuing Truth, Justice and Accountability

-If a Bell helicopter crash has had a serious impact on your family, contact us online or call 800-827-0087.
-We have the experience and expertise and are available to handle all types of helicopter and airplane crashes.
+If a Bell helicopter crash has had a serious impact on your family, we invite you to call us and schedule a free consultation.
+With almost half-a-century in business and over $4 billion won for our clients, our award-winning attorneys have the experience and expertise to handle complex helicopter and airplane crash cases.
 Based in Los Angeles, Philadelphia, and Washington, D.C., we represent clients throughout the U.S., and around the world.